Curfew imposed in Rajasthan district after teen's murder | Law-Order

 The accused strolled up and down the street for around 5 minutes after committing the crime, they added.

-A video of the incident was posted on the internet on Saturday night, following which, the district administration imposed a curfew under Section 144 of the Code of Criminal Procedure (CrPC) and banned internet services for 24 hours till 3 am on Monday.
+A video of the incident was posted on the internet on Saturday night, following which, the district administration imposed a curfew under Section 144 of the Code of Criminal Procedure (CrPC) and banned internet services for 24 hours till 3 am on Monday in a periphery of Baran Municipal Council.

-A case under Section 302 (murder) of the Indian Penal Code was lodged against Rathore and some unidentified persons on the complaint of the victim’s family, Station House Officer (SHO) Mangilal Yadav said.
+A case under Section 302 (murder) of the Indian Penal Code was lodged against the three arrested accused and some unidentified persons on the complaint of the victim’s family, Station House Officer (SHO) Mangilal Yadav said.

-The victim's body was handed over to his family after postmortem late on Saturday night, police said, adding efforts were on to nab the accused.
+The victim's body was handed over to his family after postmortem late on Saturday night, police said, adding efforts were on to identify and nab others involved in the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)